pglombardo/PasswordPusher/Configuration.md

 | PWP__BRAND__LIGHT_LOGO | Site logo image for the light theme. | `media/img/logo-transparent-sm-bare.png` |
 | PWP__BRAND__DARK_LOGO | Site logo image for the dark theme. | `media/img/logo-transparent-sm-bare.png` |

+## See Also

-See the `brand` section of [settings.yml](https://github.com/pglombardo/PasswordPusher/blob/master/config/settings.yml) for more details, examples and description.
+* the `brand` section of [settings.yml](https://github.com/pglombardo/PasswordPusher/blob/master/config/settings.yml) for more details, examples and description.
+* [this issue comment](https://github.com/pglombardo/PasswordPusher/issues/432#issuecomment-1282158006) on how to mount images into the contianer and set your environment variables accordingly

 # Google Analytics